steeling/gofeed/README.md

-# State Processor
+# Go Feed

-The state processor, taking inspirations from Cosmos DB's [Change Feed Processor](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed-processor), is better suited to handle changes that require work Fan Out/Fan In work scheduling, and better error handling.
+Go Feed is a queue scheduling system, built on top of a relational database.
+Taking inspirations from Cosmos DB's [Change Feed Processor](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed-processor), Go Feed provides the benefits of a queryable, persistant storage system on top of a Queue.
+It improves upon the Change Feed by adding built-in error handling and retry mechanisms, a flexible interface for processing work, and [Checkpointing](#checkpointing)

 The state processor is a distributed, sharded (work-stealing) change feed that constantly polls the database for available work.